kbs1/openxdagpool-scripts/README.md

 Once all is done, go to templates directory in this repository, and COPY all files to both `xdag1/cheatcoin` and `xdag2/cheatcoin`.
 Edit the `xdag_run.sh` file in both folders with *your* pool settings.

-Re-execute xdag1 using `xdag_run.sh` in `xdag1/cheatcoin` folder without the `-r` option (script will ask).
+Re-execute xdag1 using `./xdag_run.sh` in `xdag1/cheatcoin` folder without the `-r` option (script will ask).
 Wait for the pool to start up and load blocks from the storage.

 Next type `crontab -e` and enter the following cron schedule:
 ```